sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ## Drafting a New Blueprint

-We are going to create a new blueprint a distribution containing a simple command.
+Our blueprint will be for a distribution containing a simple command.
 To get started, we'll copy an existing blueprint that is the most similar to the new one we want to create.
 In our case, we only have one other blueprint so we'll copy that:

 ```